MIT-Emerging-Talent/ET6-CDSP-group-21-repo/collaboration/README.md

 # Collaboration

-We’re **The Hypatia Circle**, a team of five women from diverse ages, backgrounds, and cultures, united by a shared understanding and a deep passion for utilizing computer science to create an environment where we can all belong and thrive together.
+We’re **The Hypatia Circle**, a team of six women from diverse ages, backgrounds, and cultures, united by a shared understanding and a deep passion for utilizing computer science to create an environment where we can all belong and thrive together.
 We value creativity, openness to new perspectives, cooperation, and